zenitsu07/Next.js-repo/README.md

 Now In next.js callback functions and events can only be used in client side components -> "use client"  -> this string can make a component act as client component to server

--> we make a component to render as client side when we want to use callback fucntions or onclick action OR Sign useState or useEffect
 Recommended -> TO fetch data always use server side compoennts as its easier for SSR

 In NEXT 12 TO fetch from API_KEy we need to use getstaticprops() not in Next13 => use fetch

-Map through each results in form of res.results as objects

 To addd fucntionalties like onClick or any fucntions to button related to results, we will need client side components=> make a client side separately

-In a client component we can use Link component to link to a different location

 Whenever you try to fetch data from external site Update next.config.js in order to render the Image data fetched to our app Here as images:{